How Much is a Structural Survey?

 Tradesmen Conducting a Full Structural Survey

-Labour costs for a residential full structural survey typically range from £400 to £700, depending on the size and complexity of the property.
+Labour only costs (which make up part of the overall cost) for a residential full structural survey typically range from £400 to £700, depending on the size and complexity of the property.
 For commercial properties, which may require more than one surveyor, the cost is around £250 to £400 per professional.

 In some cases, additional preparation—such as lifting carpets or accessing lofts may be required.
 You may also need follow-up assessments for issues like wiring, damp, or foundations, depending on what the survey reveals.
 These extra investigations could add to the overall cost.